-Use olive oil rather than vegetable oils.
 Olive oil is rich in an anti-inflammatory compound called oleocanthal.
 It contains lots of healthy monounsaturated fats that fight cardiovascular disease.
 Olive oil is high in omega-3 fatty acids while vegetable oil is high in omega-6 fatty acids.

 Balancing the intake of omega-6 to omega-3 fatty acids is important.
 Fatty acids are used to make hormones that control inflammation.
 Omega-3 fatty acids produce anti-inflammatory prostaglandins while omega-6 promote inflammation.
 Both types are essential fatty acids (we need them to survive) but you need to balance the two in the diet.
 Other good choices for oils are avocado oil and macadamia nut oil.

-Spice your food.
 Turmeric contains curcumin, an antioxidant that contributes a big anti-inflammatory boost-some say as much as Motrin and other non-steroidals.
 Consumption of ginger, a relative of tumeric, has been shown to decrease colon inflammation and possibly colon cancer.
 Cinnamon also falls into the anti-inflammatory camp because of its’ ability to prevent release of proatherogenic arachidonic acid from cell membranes.

-Use whole grains not refined grains.
 White bread and baked goods cause spikes in blood sugar and have been associated with higher CRP levels.
 High CRP levels have also been associated with overloading on sugary drinks and many processed foods.

-Eat your vegetables.
 Dark leafy green vegetables contain a host of anti-oxidants, flavinoids and other anti-inflammatory compounds.
 Eat the rainbow to get a variety of nutrients.
 Asian mushrooms frequently show up on top ten lists of immune boosting foods.
 Broccoli, cauliflower and other cruciferous vegetables are particularly good inflammation busters.
 Conversely, some people are sensitive to solanine, an ingredient found in the nightshade family of plants (tomatoes, potatoes and eggplant) and find these vegetables irritating.

 Go easy on the fruits because they are higher in sugar and may harbor pesticides.
 Papaya contains papain and is rich in Vitamin C and E. All types of berries are loaded in anti-oxidants and good nutrients and excellent choices.

-Eat Salmon or other fatty fish.
 Salmon is a great source of omega-3 and since salmon do not live as long as tuna, it has a lower risk of mercury contamination.
 If you can’t eat fish 3-4 times per week, consider fish oil capsules.